defuncart/shogi_proverbs/README.md

 # Shogi Proverbs

-A mobile application for iOS and Android containing various Shogi proverbs.
+A mobile application containing various Shogi proverbs.

 ## About